pzinzuvadia/Data_Analyst_Boot_Camp/README.md

-# Data Analyst Bootcamp Study Materials
+# Data Analyst Bootcamp Study Material

 This repository contains the study materials, notes, and exercises I have completed as part of the **[Complete Data Analyst Bootcamp: From Basics to Advanced](https://www.udemy.com/course/complete-data-analyst-bootcamp-from-basics-to-advanced/)** course by Krish Naik.